 Monitoring and Reporting

 Monitoring and reporting requirements shall be as outlined in the Monitoring and Reporting Program (MRP) in Attachment C of this Order.

+WQBELs in Effect from Effective Date of Order R8-2026-0034 through Effective Date of 2025 Revised TMDLs

+Findings II.F.17 through 23 and II.K.3 and 4, and Effluent Limitations sections VI.D.2.f through l of Order R8-2010-0033 (CAS No. 618033), are hereby incorporated by reference into this Order.